 Laws and Policies

-Data protection laws such as GDPR in the European Union
+- Data protection laws such as GDPR

-Compliance standards like ISO 27001 for information security
+- Compliance standards like ISO 27001

-Industry-specific regulations such as HIPAA in healthcare
+- Industry-specific rules such as HIPAA

 Tools and Resources